Genocs/Genocs.github.io/index.md

 title: "Welcome to Genocs"
 ---

-Home - GitHub pages
+The Idea
 ===

+This site is hosted by Github and built with Github pages.

-This repo is intended to recap the main steps required to convert an idea into a software product.
+The main scope of this is to recap the skillset acquired during the years in the ITC career, in order to enlist the main steps required to convert an idea into a software product.

+### Design implement and delivery a software product
-This process it is not straightforward ever.
+This process is not straightforward ever.
 There are a lot of variables and these variables, often, are not clear at the beginning.
-Besides that, aims and targets could change during the ‘path’.
-Often this happens without evaluating the impact of the changes on the entire ecosystem.
+Besides that, aims and targets could change during the ***path***, and this happens without evaluating the impact of the changes on the entire ecosystem.

-To design a product and correctly implement it as software project it is necessary to have a clear and deeply knowledge of different areas, technologies, tools, and foremost, the right mindset.
+To design a product and correctly implement it as software project it is necessary to have a clear and deeply knowledge of different areas, technologies, tools, and foremost: **the right mindset**.

 ## Golden Rules